larissapalethorpe/larissapalethorpe.github.io/index.md

 ## Teaching & Supervision {#teaching}

 I have teaching and supervision experience across undergraduate and postgraduate levels in astronomy, astrophysics, astrobiology, and data analysis.
 My teaching focuses on quantitative skills, scientific programming, and research-led learning.

+I am an Associate Fellow of Advance HE (AFHEA), recognising my commitment to effective teaching and learning in higher education.

 ### Teaching